 “The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion that stands at the cradle of true art and true science.
 Whoever does not know it and can no longer wonder, no longer marvel, is as good as dead, and his eyes are dimmed.
 It was the experience of mystery—even if mixed with fear—that engendered religion.
 A knowledge of the existence of something we cannot penetrate, our perceptions of the profoundest reason and the most radiant beauty, which only in their most primitive forms are accessible to our minds: it is this knowledge and this emotion that constitute true religiosity.”

-Very often approaches to beauty emphasize bounded form, proportion, unity-in-diversity, and various ratios (e.g., the golden ratio) that can be quantified (see blog #9 for more about beauty and form).
+Very often approaches to beauty emphasize bounded form, proportion, unity-in-diversity, and various ratios (e.g., the golden ratio) that can be quantified (go here for more on this topic).
 What can be lost in such approaches is, perhaps, the mystery that the form both conceals and reveals.
 Something isn’t beautiful because of what we see alone; it is beautiful because of what we don’t see.
 Now perhaps beauty is only skin deep.
 Or perhaps it is deeper but not so deep that we can’t get to the bottom of it.
 But if mystery is indeed a part of our experience of beauty then beauty can be unraveled but never fully grasped, objectified, our possessed: it must remain partially mysterious.

 The beauty of the baroque manifests this disorienting reaching toward the mysterious as well.
 Consider this passage from Umberto Eco which picks up on the cosmic orientation alluded to with Einstein: